aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 # Local environment setup

 This page explains what Conda/Mamba is and how to install it using Miniforge.
+After this, the page shows how to create a `conda` environment and will show how to test that the environment is working by using it to run a Jupyter notebook.

-## Miniforge
+## Conda installation via Miniforge

 [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) (or its recent cousin, [Mamba](https://mamba.readthedocs.io/en/latest/)) is an environment manager that will be useful in running the tutorials in this book on your local machine.
 Using conda has the following benefits:
 - Isolation of dependencies